The Historical Interpreter Apprentice Program

 After the completion of the program, apprentices will be encouraged to come back when available to volunteer for special events.
 We want the returning group to act as mentors for the next generation of apprentices which gives everyone valuable experience.

-When you become an apprentice you will be representatives of your school, your community and the National Park.
+When you become an apprentice you will be representatives of your school, your community, and the National Park Service.

 How do I apply?

-Park staff will review the applications and will select the apprentices and you will be notified by by email.
+Hand deliver or mail the application packet to Andersonville National Historical Site museum before 5:00 pm on Friday, January 3rd.
+Park staff will review the applications and will select the apprentices.
+You will be notified by January 11th by email.
 After you receive the selection email, you will receive an acceptance packet in the mail.
 There will be forms to sign and some materials to get you started.
 Your first session will be Saturday, January 18th at 9:00 am.

 Who do I contact with questions?